digEmAll/bsearchtools/README.md

 - Accept a filter like 'A <= 3 & B == 5' etc. (a fast and reliable parser is needed)
 - Improve DFI.subset function, in particular on complex filter
 - Better NA support ?
+- Give warnings when DFI indexed columns are modified ?